 Section 1.
 Standing Committee Assembly.
 Standing committees will be one of the primary mechanisms by which the Strategic Plan is implemented.
 Activities of the standing committees shall be coordinated by the current Vice President and Executive Director.
 The Vice President and Executive Director shall also serve as liaisons between standing committees and the Board; the Vice President shall be responsible for breaking any tie votes within standing committees.
 Unless expressly stated otherwise, committee Chairs will be appointed by the President for one (1) year, and committee members will be appointed by committee Chairs for terms of three (3) years, with no term limits.
 The Society shall maintain the following standing committees, whose Chairs shall report their committees' activities to the Society at the Annual Business Meeting.

-The FC shall consist of seven (7) voting members: the President, President‐Elect, Past‐President, Treasurer, and three (3) appointed members.
-The Executive Director shall serve as a non‐voting member.
+The FC shall consist of seven (7) voting members in addition to the chair: the President, President‐Elect, Past‐President, Treasurer, and three (3) appointed members.
+The Executive Director and Chair of the Publications Committee shall serve as a non‐voting members.

 The duties of the FC shall be to: A) prepare annual fiscal year budgets for the Society in cooperation with the Treasurer, the Publication Committee, and the Editor of the Society’s Journal and/or Society Journal Publishing Partner, as appropriate; B) prepare a three‐year (3) budget plan for the Society, which will include fund allocation in support of the Strategic Plan; C) arrange an annual financial review of the Society's books by a Certified Public Accountant and report the results to the President at the Society's Annual Business Meeting; D) advise the Board concerning significant errors or omissions in the Treasurer's report; E) assist the Treasurer in the investment of such monies as may become available from the Society's operations and other sources; F) cooperate with the Treasurer and the Editor of the Society’s Journal and/or Society Journal Publishing Partner, as appropriate, in continually reviewing the Society's portfolio of income and expenses; and G) review and recommend approval of contracts to the Executive Committee.